- Purchase the complete Expat Arrivals Argentina Guide (PDF)

 Argentinians are generally family-orientated people, which translates into the way they conduct business.
 Close, personal relationships are valued, respect is given to older associates and more loyalty is shown to individual people than to companies as a whole.

-It's extremely important for expats to network and build meaningful relationships if they want to succeed in the business world in Argentina.
+It's crucial for expats to network and build meaningful relationships if they want to succeed in the business world in Argentina.
+It is common for business meetings to begin with small talk and for relationships to be nurtured over time.
 Interestingly, nepotism and name-dropping are not frowned upon and even though it might feel strange at first, expats should feel free to use both these tools to their advantage.

 This expressiveness means Argentines use many gestures to bring their point across.
 Personal space is virtually non-existent, and touching another person’s arm or back is a common and widely accepted practice.
 Maintaining eye contact while talking to someone is believed to show a sense of honesty and interest in the person who is speaking.

-Argentinian society, in general, is rather status conscious and local business structures tend to be hierarchical.
+Argentinian society, in general, is rather status-conscious, and local business structures tend to be hierarchical.
 Decisions are made at the top level of the company.
 This makes business move slowly because decisions often require several layers of approval.
-Expats therefore need to show respect to those in positions of authority.
+Expats should show respect to those in positions of authority.

 Argentinian companies can be described as having 'relationship-driven hierarchies'.
 It is therefore crucial to develop close, personal relationships before starting to do business with Argentines.
 Engaging in courtesy discussions and going for lunch or dinner with a business partner are great ways to socialise and build a strong relationship.

 Argentines are generally punctual when it comes to business engagements, and expats should always be on time for meetings.
 Punctuality shows respect for the other person’s time.
-It's common for meetings to begin with some small talk to break the ice, and it's not uncommon for first meetings to focus solely on getting acquainted.
+That said, meetings are often started with some small talk to break the ice, and it's not uncommon for first meetings to focus solely on getting acquainted.
 Jumping right into discussing business may seem impolite.
-Meetings may not end on time, and displaying a sense of urgency may be viewed with mistrust or rudeness.
+Conversations are frequently punctuated with laughter and off-topic interruptions, so they may not end on time.
+It's best to be patient because displaying a sense of urgency may be viewed with mistrust or rudeness.
 It's also a good idea to have any documents available in both English and Spanish.

 Dos and don’ts of doing business in Argentina